 The Place-Names of the Galloway Glens

-Over the next few years, we will be surveying the place-names of seven historical parishes of Kircudbrightshire which overlap with the Galloway Glens Landscape Partnership project area.
+Since 2018, we have been surveying the place-names of seven historical parishes of Kircudbrightshire which overlap with the Galloway Glens Landscape Partnership project area.
 The parishes in question are: Carsphairn, Dalry, Kells, Balmaclellan, Balmaghie, Parton and Crossmichael.